cointop-sh/cointop/README.md

 - Q: I'm getting the error: `new gocui: termbox: error while reading terminfo data: EOF` when trying to run.

   - A: Try setting the environment variable `TERM=screen-256color`

+- Q: Does cointop work inside an emacs shell?

+  - A: Yes, but it's slightly buggy.

 ## Development